50 Stunning Retro and Vintage Hairstyles for Women

 20. Retro Scarf Hairstyles

 Want to add a simple yet effective retro touch to your look?
-It can be as easy as using the right accessory.
-In this case, we’re talking about a satin or silk scarf.
+Sometimes, all it takes is the right accessory.

 21. Retro Eton Crop Hairstyles for Women

-Now here’s a favorite for genuine vintage lovers.
-The Eton Crop is a retro hairstyle that got its name from the English boarding school that started the trend.
+Now this one is a true favorite for dedicated vintage lovers.
+The Eton Crop is a retro hairstyle named after the English boarding school that helped inspire the trend.

-Also known as the boyish bob or the shortest bob haircut, the Eton Crop was in fashion in the mid-20s.
+Also called the boyish bob or the shortest version of a bob haircut, the Eton Crop became especially popular in the mid-1920s, offering a bold, chic look that still feels stylish today.

 22. Classy 50s Hairstyles for Long Hair